sandhyaparna/Data-Science/Deep Learning/Tensorflow.md

 * tf.estimator - knows how to do distributed training, it knows how to evaluate, how to create a checkpoint, how to Save a model, how to set it up for serving.
 It comes with everything done in a sensible way, that fits most machine learning models in production. <br/>

 #### Estimator API
+* Quick model -  Many standard pre-made estimator models
+* Checkpoints to pause and resume your training
+* Out-of-memory datasets - Estimators are designed with a data set API that handles out of memory data sets.
+You can not train a large network without seeing how its doing.
+Estimators automatically surface key metrics during training that you can visualize in Tensor board.
+* Train/eval/monitor -
+* Hyper-parameter tuning of ML-engine
+* Production:serving predictions from a trained model